saltstack/salt-bootstrap/README.rst

 - Ubuntu 16.04
 - Ubuntu 18.04

-On Fedora 28, PIP installation must be allowed (-P) due to incompatibility with the shipped Tornado library.
+On Fedora, PIP installation must be allowed (-P) due to incompatibility with the shipped Tornado library.

 Installing the Python 3 packages for Salt is done via the ``-x`` option: